cjzellmer/DEPRECIATED-TP-Link-to-SmartThings-Integration/README.md

 •	“Upgrade Instructions.txt” – a file describing how to update an existing installation.

+•	“TP-Link Integration Description.pdf” – describes the operation of the installed app on a android smart phone.

 These instructions are a modification of those posted by destructure00 on the SmartThings Community forum.
 His application was for the TP-Link HS-100 outlets.
 These instructions are based my installation and experience.
 Pre-requisites: